New Visa refund policyApr 26, 2019

 01 what is changing?

-Since April 13, 2019, refunds on Visa cards are processed in real time, which is good news for Visa credit cardholders.
-This change, however, will bring a new reality; a refund transaction could be declined.
+Since April 13, 2019, refunds on Visa cards are processed in real time by the issuer, which is good news for Visa credit cardholders.
+This change, however, will bring a new reality; more refund transactions could be declined.

 02 WHAT TO DO IN CASE OF A DECLINED REFUND?